-- Working with your other professional advisers to optimise the estate and tax-planning aspects of your will. - Advising on the various tax implications involved in lifetime gifts. - Reviewing your pension provision and suggesting ways to improve its role in your estate planning. - Arranging investments and life assurance to help reduce or fund IHT. - Keeping you updated on any Budget changes. - Helping you understand how trusts work. - Keeping you advised on how any new legislation could affect your estate planning.
+- Working with your other professional advisers to optimise the estate and tax-planning aspects of your - Advising on the various tax implications involved in lifetime gifts. - Reviewing your pension provision and its role in your estate planning. - Arranging investments and life assurance to help reduce or fund IHT. - Keeping you updated on any Budget changes. - Helping you understand how trusts work. - Keeping you advised on how any new legislation could affect your estate planning.